Mathieu-Barcak/chemistry_materials_transition/Notes/Programming_Software/GIT_GITHUB_MDFile_Documentation.md

 * `mkdir directoryone (directoryect)`
 	* will make a new directory or more than one
 	* directory is the same thing as folder
+* `git mv old_name new_name`
+	* will change the name of a directory or file and keep track of the history
 * `git --version`
 	* check what version of git that you are running
 * `git status`